hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 With HESS: The crawler spends $0.0001 to read your stack file.

 The Incentive: Search engines and LLMs will prioritize HESS-enabled domains because they are cheaper and safer to index.

-What HESS Is “HESS is the checkmate move in AI grounding: once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
+What HESS also Is?
+“HESS is the checkmate move in AI grounding: Once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
 HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic roots.

 “A domain can only be authoritative for topics it controls at the root.”